n42k/OpenRCT2/reports/report1.md

 [2]: https://github.com/OpenRCT2/OpenRCT2/wiki/Language-support
 [3]: http://openrct2.org/features

 At the time of writing, the project is hosted on GitHub under GPLv3 license and requires the original game files to run (mainly resources and content).
-It's core language is C, with some bits of C++ along the way, and it has accumulated 142 contributors and approximately 11,000 commits along the years.
+It's core language is C, with some bits of C++ along the way, and it has accumulated 142 contributors and almost 10,000 commits along the years.

 ![alt tag](https://raw.githubusercontent.com/n42k/OpenRCT2/develop/reports/Images/lines_of_code_by_language_over_time.png)
 **Fig1-** Lines of code per language over time graph.